IndyJoeA/cbpi_BlynkPlugin/README.md

 | Fermenter Setpoints | V51 - V70 | 50     | Fermenter temperature set points |
 | Actor States     | V71 - V90    | 70     | The on/off state of actors.
 Value range: 0 - 1 |
 | Actor Power      | V91 - V109   | 90     | The power level of actors.
 Value range: 0 - 100 |

+## Troubleshooting

+If the Blynk plugin encounters any problems while it's running, it will stop and then automatically restart itself in sixty seconds.
+This is to try to allow for situations where your internet service may be experiencing issues, or go down completely, so that the Raspberry Pi does not need to be rebooted completely once your service is working again.
+Also, after you have first entered your Blynk token, it will try to connect within sixty seconds without having to reboot.

+If things are still not working, the first place to check is the log file.
+From a terminal window or SSH, type `less ~/craftbeerpi3/logs/blynk.log` and press Enter.
+Any connection problems, such as the authentication token being wrong, or the lack of connection with the Blynk Cloud service, should be listed near the bottom of the log.